stackgl/shader-school/exercises/intro-2/README.md

 * `in` Passes the argument by value (default behaviour)
 * `inout` Passes the argument by reference
-* `out` The argument is unitialized, but writing to the value updates the parameter
+* `out` The argument is uninitialized, but writing to the value updates the parameter
 * `const` The argument is a constant value

 For example: